 You will find truffle-based recipes in many restaurants in the region and you can sample them on toasted bread (bruschette), appetizers, first courses as well as main dishes.
-A popular Italian food, it’s much appreciated in all regions.
+A popular Italian food, it’s much appreciated in all the regions of Italy.

 This is a sort of thin focaccia cooked on a cast-iron plan and stuffed with all the local products and delicacies.
-You can find it in bistrots and street food place.
+This is what to eat in Italy if you are looking for an easy, on-the-go lunch.
+In fact, you can find it in bistros and street food places.

 Although some of the most common fillings are veggies and sausages, fresh cheese and rocket salad, and cheese and ham, you can really ask to fill it the way you like it.
 Possibilities are endless for this ancient, much-loved bakery treat.

 This is also a collection of products rather than a dish.
-It’s the art of working the pork meat with the local ancient techniques.
-It originates from the Umbrian town of Norcia but it’s spread and appreciate all throughout the country.
+It’s the art of working pork meat with the local ancient techniques.
+It originates from the Umbrian town of Norcia but it’s spread and appreciated all throughout the country.